UCR Biosafety Manual

 - Wild caught animals

 All research involving r/sNA needs to be submitted in a BUA.
 Exempt research is research that only contains r/sNA under section III-F of the NIH Guidelines and contain no other biohazards.
-The PI does not determine exempt status, EH&S and ORI will notify the PI in pre-review if the BUA qualifies as exempt.
+The PI does not determine exempt status, EH&S will notify the PI in pre-review if the BUA qualifies as exempt.

 APPLYING FOR BUA